-Ava Chin, a Queens native, is the author of the award-winning Eating Wildly: Foraging for Life, Love, and the Perfect Meal (Simon & Schuster, 2014) and the former Urban Forager columnist for the New York Times (2009-2013).
+Ava Chin is the author of the award-winning Eating Wildly: Foraging for Life, Love, and the Perfect Meal (Simon & Schuster, 2014) and the former Urban Forager columnist for the New York Times (2009-2013).
 She has written for the Los Angeles Times Sunday Magazine, Saveur, Marie Claire, the Village Voice, and SPIN.
+She is the recipient of grants & fellowships from the New York Public Library’s Cullman Center for Scholars & Writers, the Fulbright U.S. Scholar program, the New York Foundation for the Arts (NYFA), the Asian American Writers’ Workshop, and New York Institute for Humanities at New York University.
 She holds a Ph.D. from the University of Southern California, and an M.A. from the Writing Seminars at Johns Hopkins University.
-A New York Institute for Humanities fellow at New York University, she is an associate professor of creative nonfiction and journalism at CUNY.
+She is an associate professor of creative nonfiction and journalism at CUNY.
 The Huffington Post named her one of “9 Contemporary Authors You Should Be Reading.”

-Eating Wildly reveals how foraging and the DIY-food movement helped Chin to heal up from the wound of an absent father and taught her important lessons in self-reliance.
-After a romantic break-up and the loss of a beloved family member, she immerses herself in places like Prospect and Central Parks, discovering the city’s best mushrooms, mulberries, and even a swarm of wild honeybees slated for extermination on Staten Island, meeting fellow foragers and mycologists along the way.
+Eating Wildly reveals how foraging and the DIY-food movement taught Chin important lessons in self-reliance.
+After a break-up and the loss of a beloved family member, she immerses herself in urban nature—discovering the city’s best mushrooms, mulberries, and even a swarm of wild honeybees slated for extermination on Staten Island, meeting fellow foragers and mycologists along the way.
 As the seasons turn, she starts to see the world as a place of abundance and beauty, where everything is interconnected and interdependent—and timing is key.

 She lives in Manhattan with her husband and daughter.